Add Animation in PowerPoint to Create More Engaging Presentations

 You can apply emphasis animations to some objects in PowerPoint.
 Emphasis animations are normally used for text, shapes or images.
 Common emphasis animations are Grow/Shrink, Fill Color or Font Color.
 Emphasis animations are enabled only for the type of object you select.
 For example, you can only apply Font Color to a text object.

-To apply an emphasis animation to an object
+To add an emphasis animation to a picture, shape or other object:

-1. Select an object.
+1. In Normal View or Slide Master View, select a picture, shape or other object.
 For text objects, click in the text box or placeholder or click its edge.

 2. Click the Animations tab in the Ribbon.